INSTITUTIONALISED SEXISM IN THE POLICE

 SIGNIFICANCE OF PUBLIC INQUIRY

-The Metropolitan Police have said that their attitudes may have been wrong in their apology to the women in the first case; however they refused to acknowledge the blatant sexism and misogyny rampant in the force.
+The Metropolitan Police have said that their attitudes may have been wrong in their apology to the women in the first case, and have acknowledged in their opening statement to Tranche 2 of the Inquiry there has been sexism and misogyny in the force.

 “Relationships like these should never have happened.
 They were wrong and were a gross violation of personal dignity and integrity. … it may well have reflected attitudes towards women that should have no part in the culture of the Metropolitan Police.”
 Assistant Commissioner Martin Hewitt

-If the Public Inquiry into Undercover Policing does not officially recognise this institutional sexism – nothing will change.
+If the final report of the Public Inquiry into Undercover Policing does not officially recognise this institutionalised sexism – nothing will change.
 Sir John Mitting’s Interim Report (June 2023) states consideration of this will be made in the final report.
 We have seen the power of the McPherson Inquiry recognising racism in the Met.
 This is what is needed here if we are to have any chance of real change and to stop women’s lives being abused like this in the future.

 WHAT YOU CAN DO